 And by crazy, I mean let’s drink as much coffee as we possibly can so after the kids go to bed, we can stay up late and watch an entire movie without falling asleep!

-Since hubby has a big deadline tonight, I’m thinking about making some popcorn and watching this movie while snuggled under 3 blankets.
+Since hubby has a big deadline tonight, I’m thinking about making some popcorn and watching a movie while snuggled under 3 blankets.
 If you live in the Denver area, you are welcomed to join me.
 But be warned that pj’s, messy hair and a bottle of wine are all requirements for hanging at my movie night:)

 While I had a delicious salmon puree planned for today, I decided that just wasn’t cutting my crazy vibe I am feeling today.
 Salmon puree can wait for a Monday or Tuesday when we still care about healthy food.
 Friday is the day for fun food!